English claims to the French throne: Henry IV

-Richard was deposed in 1399 by his cousin, Henry Bolingbroke, duke of Lancaster, who, as Henry IV, became the first of the Lancastrian kings.
+Richard was deposed in 1399 by his cousin, Henry Bolingbroke, duke of Lancaster, who, as Henry IV, became the first king of the Lancastrian branch of the House of Plantagenet.
 Richard died shortly afterwards, most likely murdered.
 As well as claiming the crown of England, Henry asserted that he was also the de jure king of France, but, as the historian Christopher Allmand has commented, he "appears to have had no burning ambition to secure the French crown".
 Like Richard, he followed a policy of peace with France, while, at the same time, insisting on using the style king of France.
 The two kingdoms were more focussed on domestic issues and the fragile truce was mostly maintained, despite intermittent breaches.

 Although Henry was a grandson of Edward III, the legitimacy of his accession remained in question.
-If succession through a female is permitted, another descendant of Edward, Edmund Mortimer, Earl of March, had an arguably stronger claim to both the English and French crowns than Henry, making Henry a usurper.
+If succession through a female is permitted, another descendant of Edward, Edmund Mortimer, Earl of March, had an arguably stronger claim to both the English and French crowns, making Henry a usurper.
 In an attempt to override the Mortimer claim, Henry claimed the English throne as "heir male" of Henry III, by-passing anyone claiming through a female.